Dr-Joe-Roberts/olfactometeR/README.md

 status](https://travis-ci.org/Dr-Joe-Roberts/olfactometeR.svg?branch=master)](https://travis-ci.org/Dr-Joe-Roberts/olfactometeR)
 <!-- badges: end -->

-`olfactometeR` provides interactive, easy to use functions that facilitate data collection for experiments using olfactometers to test behavioural responses of test subjects to volatile chemical stimuli.
-This package is largely written for undergraduate students and entomology researchers in the [Bruce Lab at Keele University](https://www.keele.ac.uk/lifesci/ourpeople/tobybruce/#research-and-scholarship) to replace outdated software programmes that do not run on modern operating systems, but may be useful for other researchers.
+`olfactometeR` provides easy to use functions that facilitate data collection for experiments using olfactometers to study the behavioural responses of test subjects to volatile chemical stimuli under laboratory conditions.
+This package is largely written for undergraduate students and entomology researchers in the [Bruce Lab at Keele University](https://www.keele.ac.uk/lifesci/ourpeople/tobybruce/#research-and-scholarship) to replace outdated software programmes that do not run on modern operating systems.

 **DISCLAIMER:** `olfactometeR` is under active development and not all features are optimised or available at present.